Welcome to the University of North Carolina's School of Medicine Academic Requirements page. We thank you for your interest in our program.

 The goal of the School of Medicine is to produce outstanding physicians who are well prepared for meeting society's health care needs in the 21st century.
 This section of the web site is designed to help you understand our admissions process, including our policies, procedures, requirements, and admissions criteria.
 Our Admissions Committee seeks students who will thrive in the educational setting at UNC's medical school and who demonstrate altruism, integrity, leadership, community service, motivation, and the ability to communicate effectively with others.

-Barring extraordinary circumstances, a Bachelor's degree is required for admission; and, in fact, all students in recent years have had degrees.
+Barring extraordinary circumstances, a Bachelor's degree is required for admission and, in fact, all students in recent years have had a Bachelor's degree, and or a graduate degree.
 Students are encouraged to pursue one or more scholarly interest in depth during the undergraduate years, but course work must demonstrate proficiency in the natural sciences.
 A student who earns a degree in less than four years may apply, but should recognize that understanding the human condition and developing good judgment require experience.
 Without unusual qualifications, questions about breadth of education, maturity, experience, and motivation may put such an applicant at a disadvantage.

 Academic preparation should include these prerequisite courses regardless of your field of study.

 |Substitutions are not acceptable for any of the required courses.|

 |Biology including at least one course with lab.

 |It is strongly suggested that students take at least one course in Cell and Molecular Biology, or Genetics to enhance preparation.|